-It’s easy to take your partner’s mood swings personally, but they could be more about hormonal changes than about you.
-You can expect emotional ups and downs when you consider that your partner is adjusting to a major change in her life.
-She might also be dealing with feeling unwell and other uncomfortable pregnancy symptoms.
+It’s easy to take your partner’s mood swings personally, but they’re probably more about hormonal changes than about you.
+Also, you can expect emotional ups and downs when you consider that your partner is adjusting to a major change in her life.
+And your partner might be dealing with feeling unwell and other uncomfortable pregnancy symptoms.

 If you’re concerned about your partner’s mood changes or finding it difficult to cope with them, try talking to a friend or an understanding family member.